SAFARI PACKING LIST

 All contact lens wearers should take care to remove the lenses at night, as the eye needs to absorb oxygen from the atmosphere.
 The rarefied conditions of altitude reduce oxygen levels and in extreme cases a Corneal Oedema can develop.

 E. EMERGENCY EVACUATION

 In the event of an emergency on the mountain the rescue team plus one of the assistant guides will descend with the casualty to the park gate.
-At the gate the casualty will be taken care and the necessary arrangements will be made.
+At the gate, the casualty will be taken care and the necessary arrangements will be made.

-Cameras whether Video or film, need to be protected against the severe cold weather either in warm pouch or the interior pockets of your clothing.
+Cameras whether Video or film, need to be protected against the severe cold weather either in a warm pouch or the interior pockets of your clothing.
 Do not keep in your backpack at higher elevations.
 A selection of lenses will aid the final results although weight and bulk will obviously influence your selection.
 A polarized or neutral density filter is recommended, as is slide film rather than print.
 Bring your own film as it can be hard to find and expensive in Tanzania.

 For digital equipment, check with the manufacturer’s specifications for temperature range (especially battery life), water tightness, and general hardiness.

 Prices are for the entire trek in U.S. dollars, payable in cash in Moshi.
 It is best to come well-outfitted.

 Normal Sleeping Bag